anbclausen/optifuzz/README.md

 $ pip install -r python_requirements.txt
 ```

+***Note**: This runs on an Intel x86-64 processor.
+However, we got some bad results when fuzzing on an AMD processor.
+Our usage of the TSC register for timing is primarily based on how the serializing CPUID and the TSC read instructions work according to Intel's documentation.
+Thus, it is possible that AMD's implementation differs slightly.
+Your mileage may vary.*

 ## Paper
 We made a paper describing the tool and our findings with it.
 It can be found in the `paper` folder.